Michigan Couple Claims They Captured A Ghost On Their Nanny Cam After Their Baby Turned Up With Scratches

 “This is a spirit — I don’t know what its intentions are, but at this point it’s becoming physically harmful.”

 The couple even thinks they know the identity of the malicious spirit.
 A few years before the couple moved in, an elderly woman had lived there.
-Unfortunately, she fell to the bottom of the stairs and died; what’s worse, she laid there, dead, for days until anyone realized something was amiss.
+Unfortunately, she fell to the bottom of the stairs and died — what’s worse, she laid there dead for days until anyone realized something was amiss.
 After that, her “schizophrenic” brother moved in, and he lived there for a few years until he died.

 Considering that the sounds coming from the supposed ghost are those of a male, and considering that the couple believes the figure they caught on their camera is male, they’ve concluded that they’re being haunted by the ghost of a schizophrenic man, perhaps amplified by the negative energy left by the elderly woman’s death.